azdavis/azdavis.net/posts/en/core-ideas.md

 The rich and powerful support [slashing regulation][regulation10to1] and taxes (and [enforcement of taxes][irscut]) because it will [enrich themselves][trumptaxcut], at the cost of the health, safety, and comfort of rest of us.
 They [decry the social safety net][elonsocsecponzi]  while accepting massive [tax breaks, subsidies, and grants][spacexfedfunding].

-It makes sense when you understand the core idea that underlies their various positions.
-The core idea is that **they are superior**.
+It makes sense when we understand the core idea that underlies their various positions.
+The core idea is that **they are superior**, and thus [deserve][karma] superior treatment.
 That's why they accept [government welfare for rich people][drking], like tax breaks and [loan forgiveness][ppptweet] and [bailouts][tbtf], but scoff at welfare for the structurally disadvantaged.
 That's why they say they're against illegal immigration, but when it's [one of their guys][elonworkvisa], it's OK.

 Sometimes they slip up and [say the quiet part out loud][needhurt].
 But usually they are more subtle, more careful.